 As a clinical psychologist, I have developed expertise in supporting children, young people and adults with a range of physical and mental health difficulties.
 I have worked in the NHS and in private practice in a range of community and hospital services.

-Working with people who experience stress, trauma, burn-out, low mood, anxiety, and/ or relationship issues in everyday life, my interest is in supporting people to re-connect with themselves, their strengths and resources.
+I work with people who experience stress, trauma, burn-out, low mood, anxiety, and/ or relationship issues in everyday life and my interest is in supporting people re-connect with themselves, their strengths and resources.

 I believe that the basis for all therapies is trust and often the difficulties people explore in therapy are understandable responses to life circumstances.